JOHN A. GOWAN

 Light traveling freely in space does not produce a gravitational field - contrary to most "establishment" thinking.
 Because the "Interval" of light = zero, light has no specific location in spacetime (light is "non-local"), and hence cannot provide a center for such a field.
 Since an uncentered gravitational field violates energy (and symmetry) conservation (including the "Equivalence Principle"), light moving freely in vacuum cannot and does not produce a gravitational field.
 This result is important for theories attempting to unify gravity with the other forces.
+This is also the root cause of the recently observed phenomenon of the "acceleration" of the expansion of spacetime.

 Light is "Non-local"

-Massless light is non-local, atemporal, and acausal.
+Massless light is non-local, a-temporal, and a-causal.
 Light has no associated gravitational field because it has no "Interval" and hence no "location".
 Being non-local, light cannot provide a center for a gravitational field, and an uncentered gravitational field constitutes a violation of energy conservation (because it would produce "net" energy, a net motion and acceleration in spacetime of the gravitational source).
 Consequently, freely moving light cannot and does not produce a gravitational field.
 Light's "zero Interval" is precisely the symmetry condition necessary to prevent the formation of an explicit time dimension and its associated gravitational field.
 "Velocity c" could hardly function as the entropic, metric, and symmetry gauge of spacetime if light itself were plagued by a metric-warping "location" charge and gravitational field (which moreover would have to vary with the energy content of individual photons).
 Light has no time dimension nor the gravitational field which could produce one.
 (See: "A Description of Gravitation".)

 This is the basic conservation reason why the intrinsic motion of light - whatever its actual numerical value - must be the "velocity of non-locality", gauging the symmetric energy state and entropy drive of free electromagnetic energy, the gauge of metric symmetry and the equivalence between space and time, effectively an infinite velocity within its own spatial reference frame and conservation domain.
 Otherwise light would have a gravitational "location" charge, a time dimension, and a gravitational field, and spacetime would immediately collapse into a black hole.
 If light produced a gravitational field, the Universe would have been "still born" as a black hole; instead of a "Big Bang", there would have been a "Big Crunch".
 The only reason the Universe unfolds from its initial singularity is that almost all of its energy is in the form of light (because of matter-antimatter annihilations) which produces no gravity, but instead blasts apart the small residue of matter forming our material Cosmos.
 One of gravity's major conservation roles is to produce the time dimension of bound energy.
 (See: "The Conversion of Space to Time".)
 Since light has no time dimension and no bound energy, light has no need of a gravitational field.
 (See: "The Double Conservation Role of Gravity.")

-The fact that the scientific "establishment" believes that freely moving light in vacuum (spacetime) produces a gravitational field, continues to be a major conceptual roadblock in their ongoing effort to unify gravitation with the other forces.
+The fact that the scientific "establishment" believes that freely moving light in vacuum (spacetime) produces a gravitational field, continues to be a major conceptual roadblock in the ongoing effort to unify gravitation with the other forces.
 This is also a crucial point of difference between my theory of gravity's origin and "establishment" physics.
 Of course, when captured by the electron shell of an atom (for example), light loses its intrinsic motion and symmetric non-local energy state, and in this bound condition its energy contributes to the atom's overall gravitational field.
 But it is no longer light or free energy, it is bound energy with a specifiable location - the atom's center of mass.
 (See: "Symmetry Principles of the Unified Field Theory".)

 E = mcc (Einstein); E = hv (Planck); hv = mcc (DeBroglie)

 The problem seems to begin with Einstein's E = mcc; from this justly famous equation it seems everyone assumed, including Einstein, that light has mass and so produces a gravitational field.
 But light obviously does not have mass, it has momentum and energy (E = hv), which is equivalent to mass (hv = mcc), but is not mass itself. ("Mass" is the source of inertial resistance or gravitational "weight" (or gravitational field energy) of any energy form.)
 Light is manifestly different from bowling balls: light has intrinsic motion c, light is two-dimensional, light has a zero Interval; bowling balls have a time dimension and are four-dimensional with a positive Interval.
 And the fact that light is "bent" by a gravitational field does not mean it produces a gravitational field.
-Light follows the geodesic paths of spacetime, and is a co-mover with spacetime, like every other form of energy which spacetime carries.
+Light follows the geodesic paths of spacetime, and is a co-mover with spacetime, like every other form of energy which moves in spacetime.
 But light itself does not "warp" spacetime nor produce a gravitational field; light is the primordial symmetric state of electromagnetic energy, a symmetric energy vibration of the metric structure of spacetime.
-Gravitational fields and the time dimension they produce are only associated with secondary, massive, asymmetric forms of energy derived from light ("ponderable" matter).
+Gravitational fields and the time dimension they produce are only associated with secondary, massive, asymmetric forms of energy derived from light ("ponderable" atomic matter).

 "Velocity c" is the "gauge" (regulator) of metric symmetry, of Einstein's "Interval", of causality, of light's non-local symmetric energy state, and of light's entropy drive, in addition to gauging the magnitude of electric charge, and the energetic equivalence between mass and free energy.
 "Velocity c" is an effectively infinite velocity because of these metric/entropic gauge functions, which protect energy conservation and causality.
 If you still think light and bowling balls are the same because E = mcc, then try bouncing actual bowling balls back and forth between two mirrors at "velocity c", as light does so easily with their images.
 To miss this point is to miss the opportunity to unify gravity with the other forces through the symmetry principles of Noether's Theorem.
 "Velocity c" is the gauge of a non-local symmetry condition characterizing the equitable distribution of light's energy throughout spacetime: the charges of matter are the symmetry debts of light - including the "location" charge of gravity, whose active principle is time.
 (See: "Entropy, Gravitation, and Thermodynamics".)